 Reflecting on the past three years at Victoria University (VU), Janice Ashwin says she will return to the Solomon Islands with so much more than just a degree.

 Aside from developing a strong global business acumen through her Bachelor of Business, having majored in international trade, Janice has gained friendships, confidence and leadership skills by immersing herself in the diverse facets of University life.

-With a long list of extracurricular activities added to her resume, Janice has taken part in VU’s Lead2Change student leadership program, volunteered in V4U Day – the University’s largest one-day annual volunteer event, and is currently a Student Transition Mentor.
+With a long list of extracurricular activities added to her resume, Janice has taken part in VU’s Lead2Change student leadership program, volunteered in V4U Day – the University’s largest one-day annual volunteer event, and was a Student Transition Mentor.

 “In my first year I was settling in but in my second year I took part in the Lead2Change program which helped me build leadership skills,” Janice, who graduates in December, says.

 “Dealing with students as a Student Transition Mentor, I’ve also been able to improve my communication skills and employee capabilities, which will be useful for finding a job when I go back home” she says.